-- I) Remove the top grille by the two screws in the top of the appliance, push the rear of the grille down so the front end of the grille lifts up.
-DO NOT LEVER OFF WITH A SCREWDRIVER. - 2) Remove the top casting by unscrewing the four screws holding it in place. - 3) Unscrew the cross head screw holding the front casting down at the top.
-The front casting is now free to be removed. - 4) Remove the glass door by unscrewing the four retaining screws in each corner. - 5) Fit the ceramic components as detailed in section 7.2. - 6) Re-fit the glass door after cleaning or inspection, ensuring a good seal. - 7) Attach the decorative handle to the front casting using the M6 \times 15mm screw supplied. - 8) To re-assemble the castings read instructions in reverse order. - 9) Attach the control handle into position through the opening in the front panel.
+I) Remove the top grille by the two screws in the top of the appliance, push the rear of the grille down so the front end of the grille lifts up.
+DO NOT LEVER OFF WITH A SCREWDRIVER.

+2) Remove the top casting by unscrewing the four screws holding it in place.

+3) Unscrew the cross head screw holding the front casting down at the top.
+The front casting is now free to be removed.

+4) Remove the glass door by unscrewing the four retaining screws in each corner.

+5) Remove the burner assembly which is fitted with one screw either side.

+6) Fit the ceramic components as detailed in section 7.2.

+7) Re-fit the burner and the glass door after cleaning or inspection, ensuring a good seal.

+8) Attach the decorative handle to the front casting using the M6 $\times$ 15mm screw supplied.

+9) To re-assemble the castings read instructions in reverse order.

+10) Attach the control handle to the burner assembly through the opening in the front panel.